andrei-cacio/wasm-meetup/README.md

-# WebAssembly for JavaScritp Developers
+# WebAssembly for JavaScript Developers

 ## What is WebAssembly?